ehowey/gatsby-theme-empty/README.md

 1. Run `lerna publish` and share it with the world on NPM.

-1. Log in to Netlify, point it at the Git repo and launch it!
+1. Log in to Netlify, point it at your Git repo and launch it!
 It will automatically build and deploy the starter.

 ## Commands